Conformal field theory on the plane: Exercises

 \begin{exo}[Normalization of OPE coefficients in free bosonic theories] ~ The aim of this exercise is to show that the OPE coefficient in the OPE of $\hat{\mathfrak{u}}_1$-primary fields \eqref{vvoo} can be set to one by renormalizing the fields.
-In other words, calling this coefficient $C_{\alpha_1,\alpha_2}$, we want to show that there exists a function $\lambda(\alpha)$ such that
+We focus on diagonal fields for simplicity: in the presence of fields with odd spins, OPE coefficients take values in $\{-1,1\}$, see Eq. \eqref{csigns} for an example.
+Calling the OPE coefficient $C_{\alpha_1,\alpha_2}$, we want to show that there exists a function $\lambda_{\alpha}$ such that